thegeorgeous/flask-cqlalchemy/README.md

 99999
 ```

-For a complete list of available method refer to the cqlengine
+For a complete list of available methods refer to the cqlengine
 [Model documentation](http://datastax.github.io/python-driver/api/cassandra/cqlengine/models.html)

 ## Configuration Options